Feyerabend/bb/workbook/ch06/extend/README.md

 using *preconditions* and *postconditions*, but also *constraints* as core mechanisms.
 This approach draws on a blend of ideas that should inspire your exploration and experimentation.

-The concept originates from Test-Driven Development (TDD), where tests are typically developed as separate entities, scaffolding the main program.
-This separation offers significant advantages: tests remain distinct from the program, ensuring minimal interference during execution while preserving their utility for validation.
+The idea or concept here originates from another look at Test-Driven Development (TDD), where tests are typically developed as separate entities, scaffolding the main program.
+This separation (tests and what they test) offers significant advantages: tests remain distinct from the program, ensuring minimal interference during execution while preserving their utility for validation.

 However, alternative paradigms could be worth exploring.
 One such approach envisions programs as "self-restrictive," incorporating *TDD-like principles* directly within the programming language itself.
+(Actually they are very separate, but could be understood as a "mapping" between them.)
 By embedding constraints and conditions, programs become intrinsically aware of their boundaries and correctness criteria, eliminating the dependency on external tests.

 To experiment with this idea, we propose a twofold focus: integrating *constraints* into programming languages and implementing *preconditions* and *postconditions*, inspired by Hoare logic.
 These mechanisms enable rigorous enforcement of correctness while maintaining flexibility for dynamic execution.

 ### Suggested Projects